jgato/jgato/random_docs/ztp-zero-touch-all.md

 # Going further about Zero Touch with ZTP Gitops tools

-[WIP]

-[Zero Touch Provisioning Gitops way](https://docs.openshift.com/container-platform/4.11/scalability_and_performance/ztp_far_edge/ztp-deploying-far-edge-clusters-at-scale.html mainly exposes the creation of clusters with **Siteconfigs**, and the configuration/upgrade with **PolicyGenTemplates**.
+[Zero Touch Provisioning Gitops way](https://docs.openshift.com/container-platform/4.11/scalability_and_performance/ztp_far_edge/ztp-deploying-far-edge-clusters-at-scale.html) mainly exposes the creation of clusters with **Siteconfigs**, and the configuration/upgrade with **PolicyGenTemplates**.

 In this document, we will go further about how to configure your cluster, during deployment/installation.
 And also, how to configure/upgrade your cluster in a more advanced way, than just using the usual PolicyGenTemplates.